pythonarcade/arcade/doc/programming_guide/sound.rst

   * It lacks support for `positional audio <positional audio_>`_.
-  * It can `crash under certain circumstances <pyglet_pulseaudiobug_>`_ where other backends will not.
+  * It can `crash under certain circumstances <pyglet_pulseaudiobug_>`_ when other backends will not:

+    * Pausing / resuming in debuggers
+    * Rarely and unpredictably when multiple sounds are playing

 On Linux, the best way to deal with the PulseAudio bug is to `install OpenAL <pyglet_openal_>`_.
 It will often already be installed as a